 Technically speaking, a virus is a piece of code that inserts itself into another program, whereas a worm is a standalone program in its own right; both seek to propagate themselves by hijacking messaging applications or via social engineering.

-In either case, however, the isolated sandbox nature of iOS should prevent the malware attack from getting access to other applications (in order to spread itself) or to the underlying operating system.
+In either case, however, iOS's sandbox structure should prevent the malware attack from getting access to other applications (in order to spread itself) or to the underlying operating system.

 What's causing the problem?